-212. Denial of Medical Certificate
+211. Denial of Medical Certificate

-- (1) An applicant for a medical certificate may be denied a certificate if, upon medical examination, the applicant does not meet the physical and mental standards specified in these Regulations. - (2) The denial of the Medical Certificate is effective- - (a) on the date of the medical evaluation that determined the applicant did not meet the physical and mental standards specified in these Regulations; and - (b) until such time that the applicant is again determined by the Authority to be fit to exercise the privileges through- - (i) an accredited medical conclusion; - (ii) a special flight test; or - (iii) with respect to a transient condition, until a subsequent satisfactory report is acceptable to the Authority. - (3) An applicant who is denied a medical certificate by an aviation medical examiner may, within thirty days after the date of the denial, apply in writing to the Authority for reconsideration of the denial. - (4) Upon receiving an application for reconsideration, the Authority shall appoint more than one medical examiner to conduct medical examination on the applicant and shall designate one of the medical examiners to be responsible for coordinating the results of the examination, evaluation and findings with regard to medical fitness, and signing the report.

-- (5) Where the applicant does not apply for reconsideration during the thirty day period after the date of the denial, the Authority shall consider that applicant has withdrawn the application for a medical certificate - (6) The period of validity of a medical assessment may be reduced when clinically indicated.
+- (1) An applicant for a medical certificate may be denied a certificate if, upon medical examination, the applicant does not meet the physical and mental standards specified in these Regulations. - (2) The denial of the Medical Certificate is effective- - (a) on the date of the medical evaluation that determined the applicant did not meet the physical and mental standards specified in these Regulations; and

+- (b) until such time that the applicant is again determined by the Authority to be fit to exercise the privileges through- - (i) an accredited medical conclusion; - (ii) a special flight test; or - (iii) with respect to a transient condition, until a subsequent satisfactory report is acceptable to the Authority. - (3) An applicant who is denied a medical certificate by an aviation medical examiner may, within thirty days after the date of the denial, apply in writing to the Authority for reconsideration of the denial. - (4) Upon receiving an application for reconsideration, the Authority shall appoint more than one medical examiner to conduct medical examination on the applicant and shall designate one of the medical examiners to be responsible for coordinating the results of the examination, evaluation and findings with regard to medical fitness, and signing the report. - (5) Where the applicant does not apply for reconsideration during the thirty day period after the date of the denial, the Authority shall consider that applicant has withdrawn the application for a medical certificate. - (6) The period of validity of a medical assessment may be reduced when clinically indicated.

-213. Medical confidentiality
+212. Medical confidentiality

-- (1) Medical confidentiality shall be respected at all times and all medical reports and records shall be securely held with accessibility restricted to authorised personnel. - (2) When justified by operational considerations, a medical assessor shall determine to what extent pertinent medical information, in addition to the information contained in the medical report submitted under regulation 209, is presented to relevant officials of the Authority. - (3) A person who contravenes this regulation commits an offence and is liable, on conviction, to a fine not exceeding fifty currency points or imprisonment not exceeding twelve months or both.
+- (1) Medical confidentiality shall be respected at all times and all medical reports and records shall be securely held with accessibility restricted to authorised personnel. - (2) When justified by operational considerations, the medical assessor shall determine to what extent pertinent medical information, in addition to the information contained in the medical report submitted under regulation 209, is presented to relevant officials of the Authority.

-214. Issue of Medical Certificate with a limitation
+213. Issue of Medical Certificate with a limitation

-- (1) The Authority may issue a medical certificate with a limitation to an applicant who does not meet the applicable standards for a medical certificate if the applicant shows to the satisfaction of the Authority that- - (a) an accredited medical conclusion indicates that in special circumstances the applicant's failure to meet any requirement, whether numerical or otherwise, is such that exercise of the privileges of the licence applied for is not likely to jeopardise flight safety; and - (b) relevant ability, skill and experience of the applicant and operational conditions have been given due consideration.

-(2) The Authority shall issue a medical limitation on a licence when the medical assessor or an aviation medical examiner determines the safe performance of the licence holder's duties is dependent on compliance with such a limitation.
+- (1) The Authority may issue a medical certificate with a limitation to an applicant who does not meet the applicable standards for a medical certificate if the applicant shows to the satisfaction of the Authority that- - (a) an accredited medical conclusion indicates that in special circumstances the applicant's failure to meet any requirement, whether numerical or otherwise, is such that exercise of the privileges of the licence applied for is not likely to jeopardise flight safety; and - (b) relevant ability, skill and experience of the applicant and operational conditions have been given due consideration. - (2) The Authority shall issue a medical limitation on a licence when the medical assessor or an aviation medical examiner determines the safe performance of the licence holder's duties is dependent on compliance with such a limitation.

-215. Duration of Medical Certificate
+214. Duration of Medical Certificate